khronokernel/What-s-new-in-macOS-Catalina/README.md

 # Should you update and how to proceed

 No, the majority shouldn't update as this is a .0 release meaning there's going to still be a lot of bugs hiding within potentially causing many headaches.
-The best practice is to wait until either 10.15.1 or even 10.15.2 as the majority of bugs will have been fixed by then
+The best practice is to wait until either 10.15.1 or even 10.15.2 as the majority of bugs will have been fixed by then.

 Regarding how to update, make check the following:

+* Backup EVERYTHING including your EFI before you updated your kexts or Clover
 * Update Clover
 * Update kexts
-* Backup EVERYTHING includng your EFI before you updated your kexts
-* Verify if your EC device is setup correctly
+* [Verify if your EC device is setup correctly](https://github.com/khronokernel/What-s-new-in-macOS-Catalina#current-issues-with-catalina)(An absolute must, or else no Catalina for you)
+* Do a once over of the [Vanilla Guide](https://hackintosh.gitbook.io/-r-hackintosh-vanilla-desktop-guide/)(so you can see what methods have been removed and are no longer needed)
 * Make a new APFS volume to install Catalina on(never upgrade, always install fresh)
-   * `DiskUtility` -> `SSD` -> `+` -> `Add APFS Volume to Container`
+   * DiskUtility -> SSD -> + -> Add APFS Volume to Container
 * Install Catalina and use migration assistant on the old drive
-* Test everything and if you're happy you can remove Mojave from your system

 For those who want the terminal command for the USB: